GuruVikram02/Freakin-learner/2021/July 1-31.md

 - Ted talk

     - [The epic of Gilgamesh, the king who tried to conquer death - Soraya Field Fiorio](https://youtu.be/BV9t3Cp18Rc)
-    >Proofs will be uploaded on 09/07/2021 due to network issues

     ---